• Lotus L. Kang

 • In Cascades, Whitney Museum of American Art

-• Receiver Transmitter (Butterfly), Museum of Contemporary Art Toronto
+• Receiver Transmitter (Butterfly), MOCA Toronto

 • In Cascades, Contemporary Art Gallery Vancouver